echolinr/echolinr.github.io/projects/usgs-ug.md

 # User Guide

+!> This is still a work in progress and should be ready soon.

 ## QuickStart
 When you open the website for the first time (or refresh the page), some regions on map are highlighted with radius and color.
 Click a point of your interest, it fetches data and zooms in to show forecast in the selected region.